lorisAmbrozzo/KQL-Queries/Defender For Endpoint/MDE-KDFv1-Retirement.md

 <h1>MDE-KDFv1-Retirement</h1>
-Query to find Windows devices without security updates after July 2021 Based on the [Microsoft Announcement] (https://techcommunity.microsoft.com/t5/microsoft-entra-blog/what-s-new-in-microsoft-entra-june-2024/ba-p/3796387), users of Windows devices that haven't been updated with patches since July 2021 may experience login failures with their Entra ID user accounts on a entra joined or hybrid joined Windows device.
+Query to find Windows devices without security updates after July 2021 Based on the [Microsoft Announcement](https://techcommunity.microsoft.com/t5/microsoft-entra-blog/what-s-new-in-microsoft-entra-june-2024/ba-p/3796387), users of Windows devices that haven't been updated with patches since July 2021 may experience login failures with their Entra ID user accounts on a entra joined or hybrid joined Windows device.

 <h2>Microsoft Defender XDR</h2>